Russia proposes joint navy exercise with N.Korea, China - Yonhap | Law-Order

 Yonhap reported that Shoigu had made the proposal for a three-way naval exercise to Kim during his visit but it provided no details.
 South Korea's National Intelligence Service told the National Assembly that Shoigu appeared to have held a private meeting with Kim to agree on broad military expansion, Yonhap reported.

-The United States and its ally, South Korea, hold regular military exercises, which North Korea denounced as preparations for war against it.
+North Korea has conducted six nuclear tests since 2006 and had been testing various missiles over recent years but it rarely holds military exercises with its neighbours.
+The United States and its ally, South Korea, hold regular military exercises, which North Korea denounces as preparations for war against it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)